Savitr: Hindu revivalism

 Some modern Hindu spiritual thinkers assign symbolism to the Vedic deities like Savitr.
 The Vedic deities are not only forces of nature, but also forces that exist within the human intellect and psyche, and help the individual in spiritual progress.

 According to Sri Aurobindo, the Vedic depictions are deeper than mere imagery.
 The gods, goddesses and the evil forces mentioned in the Vedas represent various cosmic powers.
 They play a significant role in the drama of creation, preservation, and destruction in the inner world of a human being.

 Once the senses are controlled and the mind is stabilized through slaying of all the dark powers, comes the awakening, the goddess Ushas, who brings along with her Ashvins into the world of inner consciousness.
 After Ushas appears Aditi, the Primal Sun, the God of Light: First as Savitr, who represents the divine grace essential for all spiritual success, and then as Mitra, who as the divine love is considered as a friend of the illumined mind (Indra) and his associates (the other gods).
 The Sun is of Truth, after which appear Rta (Truth in Action) and Rtachit (Truth consciousness).

 Popular culture

 In DC Comics' The Flash comics and The CW's The Flash TV series, the speedster Savitar is an enemy of the Flash who named himself after the Hindu god.

 In a fiction by author Ryan Sequeira, called "EvOLv", where Savitr has been named as one of the Supreme Gods - parallel with Shiva - The God Savitr is referred to as the source of light in the multiverse.

 In the Dark-Hunter fantasy series by author Sherrilyn Kenyon, Savitar is a Chthonian god killer who is thousands of years old and was responsible for policing the Atlantean pantheon.

+For the second and all subsequent seasons of the television series Battlestar Galactica, Richard Gibbs composed new opening music whose words come from the Sāvitrī Mantra.
+A literal translation of the verse can be given as: "May we attain that excellent glory of Savitar the god: so may he stimulate our prayers."